duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

 Warning: This does not currently work on Mac OSX.

-Symptom: You receive an error about `X Error of failed request:  GLXBadContext ...`

-Resolution: Debugging NVIDIA drivers can be tricky.
-One thing that has worked is to install `libnvidia-gl-430:i386` on your laptop (with `sudo apt`) and then restart your laptop and retry.
-The other option is to forego this GUI and try the no-window way or the dashboard (see below).

-### The no-window way with duckietown shell (For Mac Users)
+### The no-window way with Duckietown shell (For Mac Users)

-There is some weird reason that messages published on Mac inside the container don't make it all the way to the robot.
+For some reason messages published on Mac inside the container don't make it all the way to the robot.

-For those that don't want or can't do the above where a window pops up, do the following (which will run directly on the robot):
+When the popup arrow window is not responsive, running the stack directly on the Duckiebot might help:

     laptop $ dts duckiebot keyboard_control ![hostname] --cli

-## Option 2: Using the dashboard {#setup-ros-websocket-image status=draft}
+## Option 2: Using the Dashboard {#setup-ros-websocket-image status=draft}

 If you followed the instructions in [](#duckiebot-dashboard-setup), you should have access to the Duckiebot dashboard.